The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: Implications

 We also encourage future work to investigate the signal-to-noise ratio (SNR) required to differentiate between the 2:1 and eccentric configurations.
 This will likely be a function of the masses, periods, and other orbital parameters (such as eccentricity and mutual inclination of the 2:1 planets), but will be a powerful result in ensuring over what regions of parameter space are statistically differentiated solutions possible.
 See \citet{kippingRVsnr2024} for the analogous derivation of this for RV data, which was built on the inclusion of higher order eccentricity terms as derived in \citet{Lucy2005}.

-Finally, it may be possible to detect this resoeccentric degeneracy on a population level by searching for non-isotropic solutions of $\omega$ (the argument of the periastron) of single eccentric planets fit to the \textit{Gaia} data.
-As the $\omega$ term would need to be ``fine-tuned'' in order to mimic 2:1 astrometric signals, anisotropies in the resulting $\omega$ distribution are likely -- one could potentially flag that this effect is present at the population level.
-Injection-recovery of 2:1 systems fit with only single eccentric solutions could potentially confirm this degeneracy-flagging potential before \textit{Gaia} DR4.
+Finally, it may be possible to detect this resoeccentric degeneracy at the population level by searching for non-isotropic solutions of $\omega$ (the argument of the periastron) of single eccentric planets fit to the \textit{Gaia} data.
+As the $\omega$ term would need to be ``fine-tuned'' in order to mimic the astometric signal of a 2:1 planetary configuration, the presence of unresolved resonant pairs would be expected to induce anisotropis in the inferred $\omega$ distribution.
+Such anisotropies could therefore serve as a population-level indicator of this degeneracy.
+Injection-recovery tests of 2:1 systems fit with single eccentric solutions could be used to validate this degeneracy-flagging approach prior to \textit{Gaia} DR4.